 Certification of first-time borrower loan applications is delayed until a student successfully completes a pre-loan counseling session, and 5 references obtained on a new reference sheet reference completed at the time of admission.

-Exit counseling sessions have been improved to provide more information on a student’s rights and responsibilities once he or she enters repayment.
+Improve exit counseling sessions to provide more information on a student’s rights and responsibilities upon entering repayment.

 At the beginning of the exit loan counseling session, a student is given a summary of his or her loans printed from DefaultPrevention.com’s web site.